Virtual Site Tours

 Whether you’re new to nature-based early learning, or you have years of experience, learning how other programs operate, touring their spaces, and spending time with staff is an incredibly valuable opportunity.
 When our conference is in-person, tours of local programs are a highlight of the event.
 With a virtual conference, there is no geographical limit to the programs we can explore!

-This year we are thrilled to offer virtual tours of six unique, high-quality nature-based preschools, both in the US and around the world.
+This year we are thrilled to offer virtual tours of seven unique, high-quality nature-based preschools, both in the US and around the world.
 All of these tours are now available for $30.

 Virtual site tours are available as an add-on to your conference registration.
-Tours will be recorded and available on demand after the live events.
+Tours will be recorded and available on-demand after the live events.
 If you've already registered, site tours can be added to your registration at any time by completing this form.
 This form is only for people who have already registered.

 Tour three high-quality nature-based preschools in the United States: A Safe Place Child Enrichment Center in North Carolina, Imua Inclusion Preschool in Hawaii, and Squaxin Island Child Development Center in Washington.

 Recordings of tours of US programs are available to watch on-demand.

 A Safe Place Child Enrichment Center, North Carolina